S'il suffisait d'aimer: Commercial performance

-S'il suffisait d'aimer is the second best-selling French album of all time, behind her own D'eux.
+S'il suffisait d'aimer is the second best-selling French language album of all time, behind her own D'eux.
 In its first three weeks of availability worldwide (except the US), it has already sold 2 million copies with 700,000 of it in France alone.
-To date, It has sold over 4 million copies worldwide, including 2 million in Europe, where it was certified 2× Platinum by the IFPI.
+To date, It has sold over 4 million copies worldwide, including 2 million in Europe, where it was certified 2× platinum by the IFPI.

-S'il suffisait d'aimer has sold over 1,890,000 copies in France alone and was certified Diamond.
-In Canada, it has sold 500,000 copies and was certified 4× Platinum.
-The album was certified Gold, Platinum and Multi-Platinum around the world, also in non-Francophone countries.
-S'il suffisait d'aimer became the second, after D'eux, French-language album to be certified Gold in the United Kingdom.
+S'il suffisait d'aimer has sold over 1,890,000 copies in France alone and was certified diamond.
+In Canada, it has sold 500,000 copies and was certified 4× platinum.
+The album was certified gold, platinum and Multi-platinum around the world, also in non-Francophone countries.
+S'il suffisait d'aimer became the second, after D'eux, French-language album to be certified gold in the United Kingdom.
 In the United States, although a French-language release, it has sold 112,000 copies according to Nielsen SoundScan.

 S'il suffisait d'aimer topped the charts in Switzerland (for five weeks), France (for four weeks), Belgium Wallonia (for four weeks), in Quebec (for two weeks) and in Canada, Greece, Poland and on the European Top 100 Albums.
 It charted inside top 40 in many non-Francophone countries, including the United Kingdom at number 17, or Germany where it peaked at number 11.

 Accolades

-S'il suffisait d'aimer won a Juno Award for Best Selling Francophone Album.
+S'il suffisait d'aimer won the Juno Award for Best Selling Francophone Album of the Year.
 It was also nominated for the Victoires de la Musique in category Pop, Rock Album of the Year and Dion was nominated in category Female Artist of the Year.

 Track listing

 All tracks produced by Jean-Jacques Goldman and Erick Benzi.
+All tracks written by Goldman, except "Zora sourit" (Goldman, J. Kapler), "Terre" (Benzi) and "Papillon" (Benzi).